Proglang-Uni-Freiburg/minirust/README.md

 ```

 ##### Function Definition
-Top level functions can recurse while inner functions (functions definition inside function) can't.
+Top level functions can recurse while inner functions can't.
 The `main` function is used as entry point into the program and cannot have arguments or return anything other than `()`.

 ```rust
 use std::io